50-Course/50-Course/README.md

 - `Horizon-wm`: A dead-simple, fast and reliable window manager for developers, designed perfectly for efficiency and ergonomy

-- `ClockIn`: A simple, fast and reliable time-tracking application for developers written in Golang

 Contributions are welcome on any of my projects.
 I'm always open to new ideas and collaborations.

 Ask me about: